sewaneedata/wellbeing/Data Dictionary.md

 <p>
 [meds_helped_me]
    </td>
-   <td>How helpful on average do you think therapy or counseling is, when provided competently, for people your age who are clinically depressed?
+   <td><p>How helpful on average do you think therapy or counseling is, when provided competently, for people your age who are clinically depressed?
 <p>
 How helpful on average do you think therapy or counseling would be for you if you were having mental or emotional health problems?
 <p>